luispedro/metarabbit/draft-productivity.rst

 some real time off, like a few months to go live in Asia (or volunteer in Africa).
 You take a year off to walk from Alaska to Peru.
 Then you go back and work 50 hour weeks at a hedge fund for a while again, until you take your next six months off.

-I think this is both more rational in the model and better describes the life-styles of the modern elites.
+I think this mix of workaholism and long breaks is both more rational by this model and better describes the life-styles of the modern elites.

 .. [#] It may apply to certain types of gentleman scholar work such as a writer who writes his best work before lunch and takes the afternoons off.